dynamicanupam/Hand-Gesture-Recognition/README.md

 The data is in a zip file.
 The zip file contains a 'train' and a 'val' folder with two CSV files for the two folders.

 These folders are in turn divided into subfolders where each subfolder represents a video of a particular gesture.
 Each subfolder, i.e. a video, contains 30 frames (or images).
 Note that all images in a particular video subfolder have the same dimensions but different videos may have different dimensions.
 Specifically, videos have two types of dimensions - either 360x360 or 120x160 (depending on the webcam used to record the videos).
 Hence, you will need to do some pre-processing to standardise the videos.

+## Deep Learning Models used
+1. Conv3D
+2. CNN with LSTM
+3. CNN with GRU
+4. CNN with GRU (with trainable weights of Transfer Learning)

 ## Conclusion
 Based on the results CNN with GRU (with trainable weights of Transfer Learning) model